bidauxpoto/.github/profile/README.md

 ```

 ### Package build and upload
-Move to the `conda_recipe` directory and run:
+Move to the `conda_recipe` directory and follow this steps:

-Activate the proper environment
+Create and activate `condaBuild` environment

 ```
 conda create -n condaBuild conda-build